Dadme La Muerte Que Me Falta (Give Me the Death I Need) | Mahari Chabwera

 ARTIST STATEMENT

-Using oil paint, fabric, beads and shells, I self-mythologize and “imagine what cannot be verified”.
-This speculative self-re-visioning is rooted in the ways we as Black people reach for the mysterious unknown to create our own understanding of existence.
-In Black Utopias, author Jayna Brown affirms that, “This is utopia : the moments those of us untethered from the hope of rights, recognition, or redress here on earth, celebrate ourselves as elements of cosmic effluvium.”
+My practice is rooted in “imagining what cannot be verified”, a reference to Saidiya Hartman made by Omise’eke Natasha Tinsley, in Ezili's Mirrors.
+I am devoted to exploring Womanness and Blackness as divinely fluid and constantly shape-shifting.
+I am interested in the ways we as Black people reach for the mysterious unknown to author our own existence.
+In Black Utopias, Jayna Brown affirms that, “This is utopia : the moments those of us untethered from the hope of rights, recognition, or redress here on earth celebrate ourselves as elements of cosmic effluvium.”

 @maharichabwera